-5.1 A Member in Public Practice who is providing or utilising an Outsourced Service is encouraged to formally document the Outsourcing arrangement taking into consideration the factors listed in Appendix 2 of this Guidance Note.
+5.1 A Member in Public Practice who is providing or utilising an Outsourced Service should document the Outsourcing arrangement taking into consideration the factors listed in Appendix 2 of this Guidance Note.
 The Member should also consider whether there are current contractual arrangements in place, and legal and other implications of existing contracts.

-- 5.2 Pursuant to APES 305 Terms of Engagement, a Member in Public Practice is required to document and communicate the Terms of Engagement. - 5.3 Where a Member in Public Practice provides Outsourced Services and the Member in turn subcontracts part of the service to another service provider, the Member is encouraged to disclose details of these arrangements in the Outsourcing Agreement with the Client.
-SC53
+- 5.2 Pursuant to APES 305 Terms of Engagement, a Member in Public Practice is required to document and communicate the Terms of Engagement. - 5.3 Where a Member in Public Practice provides Outsourced Services and the Member in turn subcontracts part of the service to another service provider, the Member should disclose details of these arrangements in the Outsourcing Agreement with the Client.